The hike to Eagle Point is an out-and-back route approximately 8 miles long and features between 1,200-1,400 feet of total elevation gain.

 We returned to our vehicle at 1:30 p.m., which was an hour later than we were hoping to leave.

-Do yourself a favor and arrive at Emerald Bay early (before 10 a.m.) and you’ll have the best possible experience.
+So, do yourself a favor and arrive at Emerald Bay early (before 10 a.m.).
+That way, you’ll have the best possible experience.

-If you find yourself leaving the house or hotel closer to noon, cut your losses by choosing another activity for the day (i.e. go to Baldwin Beach instead).
+If you find yourself leaving the house/hotel closer to noon, cut your losses by choosing another activity for the day.
+For example, go to Baldwin Beach instead.

-Believe it or not, however, there are tons of legal places to park for visiting Emerald Bay (as long as you’re not visiting mid-day on a summer weekend) compared to most other trailheads in Tahoe.
+There actually are many legal places to park for visiting Emerald Bay compared to most other trailheads in Tahoe.
+So long as you’re not visiting mid-day on a summer weekend, that is!

-The three main options for parking at Emerald Bay to access the trail to Eagle Point are the Eagle Falls Trailhead parking lot, the Vikingsholm parking lot, and the limited spots (approximately 18) along SR 89 between both official parking lots.
+The three main options for parking at Emerald Bay to access the trail to Eagle Point are:

-The first option is to park on the mountain side of SR 89 in the lot that’s used to access the Eagle Lake Trail.
+The first option is to park on the mountain side of SR 89 in the Eagle Lake trailhead parking lot.
 This is a pay lot that takes cash or check, but only costs $5.

-The most convenient parking (and second) option is to use the Vikingsholm parking lot, which is the large lot on the lake side of SR 89 that overlooks Emerald Bay.
-This is a self-pay parking lot that costs $10, but you can pay with cash or credit card.
+The most convenient parking (and second) option is to use the Vikingsholm parking lot.
+This is the large lot on the lake side of SR 89 that overlooks Emerald Bay.
+This is a self-pay parking lot that costs $10.
+However, you can pay with cash or credit card at the digital kiosk.
 The trail to Eagle Point starts at the back of this lot.

-The third option, and my preferred choice, is the parking spots directly off of SR 89 between the Eagle Lake parking lot and Vikingsholm lot.
+The third option is the parking spots on SR 89 between the Eagle Lake parking lot and Vikingsholm lot.
 There are about a dozen and a half spots that run perpendicular to SR 89, and they’re free.
 The trick is to get to Emerald Bay early enough to get one of those free spots.
 Obviously, they become occupied first.

-Other than those three options parking anywhere else in or around Emerald Bay is at your own risk, both financially and physically.
+Other than those three options parking anywhere else in or around Emerald Bay is at your own risk.
+And I say this in both the financial and physical sense.

 The trailhead is near the self-pay station at the back of the Vikingsholm parking lot.

-Here’s a map to assist you in finding parking for accessing the trail to Emerald Point.
+Here’s a map to assist you in finding parking for accessing the trail to Eagle Point.
 The marker for “Emerald Bay State Park” on this map is essentially the Vikingsholm parking lot.

 The trail to the scenic overlook at Eagle Point travels along the southern edge of Emerald Bay.

-It’s a bit more challenging than the trail to Emerald Point (northern edge of Emerald Bay) due to its longer distance, increased elevation gain, and steeper drop-offs combined with tripping hazards (rocks and roots).
+This hike is a bit more challenging than the trail to Emerald Point (northern edge of Emerald Bay).
+This is because its slightly longer, has more elevation gain, and there are steep drop-offs (as well as tripping hazards such as rocks and roots).

 For the above reasons, I don’t recommend this hike for families with young children or elderly adults.

-The trail is well-maintained and easy to follow, but there are a handful of aspects of it that skirt relatively steep terrain.
-Trips and falls could result in serious injury or death, so watch your footing at all times.
+The trail is easy to follow and it’s well-maintained.
+However, there are a handful of aspects of it that skirt relatively steep terrain.
+Trips and falls could result in serious injury or death.
+So watch your footing at all times.

 This is experience talking, so heed my warning.